Visiting Manchester – Food, Fun and Things To Do

 The spending money was gifted by Hotels.com, but all views are my own.

 Located on First Street and close to Deansgate train station and tram stops, Junkyard golf is a ‘junk filled weird wonderland’ with three mini golf courses, music and drinks.
 There are age restrictions so make sure you bring your ID (under 18s are welcome at certain times on some days so check their website before booking).
-There’s bars throughout the course where you can buy anything from soft drink, beer and wine to a ‘Ribena Turner’ slushy cocktail and snacks.
+There’s bars throughout the course where you can buy anything from a soft drink, beer and wine to special slushy cocktails and snacks.
 They do take walk ins on a first come first served basis but we booked online as they seem to sell out fast.
-It’s £9.50 per person on Friday and Saturdays and £8 for the rest of the week.
-You have to get there 20 minutes before the time you booked to get ready and sign in and to have time to buy your drinks and snacks.
+It’s £9.50 per person on Friday and Saturday and £8 for the rest of the week.

 We decided to do the ‘Gary’ course and on the first hole we were greeted with a slide.
 I haven’t been on a slide for years and it was so much fun!
 The neon paint and flashing lights made it really atmospheric and all of the holes were different and interesting.
 I especially liked the loop the loop tyre on one of them.
-We got through the first few holes very fast and I realised by hole five that we were more than half way through.
-We ended up doing the whole course in 20 minutes but for £9.50 a ticket I don’t think that’s too bad considering we were the first people on the course so didn’t have to wait for anyone in front of us to finish.
 If you’re going there for atmosphere I’d recommend going later in the day when there’s more people there but being the first people in was ideal for me as I don’t like crowds.
-I was very impressed that I won (and I didn’t even cheat once!)

 While you’re at HOME you can also watch an independent or foreign language film (they sometimes have q&a’s and discussions too).
-Or perhaps you’d rather see a live theatre performance?
-I had heard about HOME before as I love theatre but I’d never been in before.
-I was surprised that the restaurant came up when I was searching online for vegan food recommendations so I knew I had to check it out!
+Or perhaps you’d rather see a live theatre performance.
+The restaurant came up when I was searching online for vegan food recommendations so I knew I had to check it out!
 It seemed quite busy when we sat down in the restaurant but definitely got quieter by the time we left as there was a performance in the theatre starting just as we were leaving.
 I would recommend booking a table just incase.
-There was a water jug on the table when we arrived which is a nice touch and made me feel very welcome.
 There were plenty of vegan and vegetarian options and even some gluten free (including a gluten free and vegan main, it’s not very often you get that!)
 I had a vegan pulled jackfruit sandwich on focaccia bread with vegan cheese and chips and my husband, who is not a vegan, tried the vegan southern fried chicken made with seitan.
 Both were very tasty and it’s great that they cater for different diets (and that the vegan food is appealing to non vegans too!)
 The staff were really friendly and helpful and it was great to see the restaurant thriving.
 They also have a bar downstairs and another by the cinema if you want to grab a drink before a film or performance plus they are aiming to be single use plastic free!
-If you’re looking for more vegan food while visiting Manchester try V Rev vegan diner!

-After leaving HOME, we went to see what the museums in Manchester had in store for us.
+After leaving HOME, we went to see what the museums had in store for us while visiting Manchester.
 There’s plenty of museums in Manchester, many of which are free.
-My favourite museum in Manchester is the science and industry museum.
+My favourite museum to go to when visiting Manchester is the science and industry museum.
 I absolutely love the air and space hall however I went there a couple of weeks ago so I thought I’d try to find something new.

 If you’re a Harry Potter fan you will want to stop off here.
 John Rylands library was founded by Enriqueta Rylands in memory of her husband in 1900.
 It is one of the best examples of neo-gothic architecture in Europe, it’s free to enter and the public are able to look around, research the collection and study in the building.
 It was also one of the first buildings in Manchester to be lit by electricity.
 On top of all of that it really does look like Hogwarts!
 If you want to get some magical photos for your Instagram this is the place for you.